 The good news (if any news on miscarriages is good news) on miscarriages is that only 5% of women will have two or more miscarriages.

-The below table is from the Datayze website, where you can imput your information such as age, height, weight and previous live births and miscarriages and it will tell you the probability
+The following table is from the Datayze Website, where you can input your information such as age, height, weight and previous live births and miscarriages, and it will tell you the probability.

-Here you can see my chances when I got pregnant with my embryo transfer.
-I miscarried at the 6 week mark, so there was a 21.5% chance of me miscarrying – more chance of it working than not – isn’t life unfair at times?
+When I got pregnant with my embryo transfer, I miscarried at the 6-week mark, so there was a 21.5% chance of me miscarrying.
+More chance of it working than not – isn’t life unfair at times?